Devilal-Prajapat/STM32F103/README.md

 # STM32F103
-Basic examples on peripherals like GPIO, USART, ADC
+Basic examples on peripherals like GPIO, USART, ADC.
+I have used Eclipse IDE to code.
+Any Suggestions on the code is greatful.